v12technology/fluxtion-quickstart/README.md

 # Program description
 Create a processing graph that monitors trade pnl and issues stop loss/take profit orders when the profit falls
 outside a range for trading in instrument "BTC".
-The example demonstrates:
+Events are fed to the graph, it is the processing of events that drives calculations and actions.
+This example demonstrates:
  - Building a graph with declarative streams
  - Binds a user class into the graph for imperative programming
  - Sending events to the generated graph
- - Calculates values and conditionally invokes actions
+ - Calculate values and conditionally invoke actions
- - Peeks into the graph publishing various node states to the console
+ - Peeks into the graph publishing selected node states to the console

 **Incoming events processed:**
  - [TradeEvent](src/main/java/com/fluxtion/learning/quicktart/stoploss/TradeEvent.java) An execution of a trade